How to apply, step-by-step

-If your application is successful, you will be sent an email offering you a place at Victoria.
+If your application is successful, you will be sent an email offering you a place at Victoria University of Wellington.
 This offer will also indicate whether your application for doctoral funding was successful.

 You can log in to the online system to view your offer and print if necessary.

-In order to confirm your place at Victoria, you must:
+In order to confirm your place at Victoria University of Wellington, you must:

 - read the Notes to Accompany the Offer of Place